GabrielToledo01/GabrielToledo01/README.md

 ## Curiosities about me

 * I did 6 years of taekwondo and I always like to do sports;
-* When I was a kid, I was always curious about how technologies worked and since then I've always researched technologies, even though I don't understand much about them.😓;
+* When I was a kid, I was always curious about how technologies worked and since then I've always researched technologies, even though I don't understand much about them;😓
 * I like to talk about technology and video games;